 There are a lot of different reasons women experience this pain, ranging from a lack of lubrication to larger reproductive system issues.

-“If a woman comes in and is experiencing acute pain during sex, it gives us a chance to check for treatable causes of the pain,” says Dr. Anna Kirby, a board-certified obstetrician gynecologist who sees patients at the Pelvic Health Center at East Side Specialty Center and the Pelvic Health Center at UW Medical Center – Montlake.
+“If a woman comes in and is experiencing acute pain during sex, it gives us a chance to check for treatable causes of the pain,” says Dr. Anna Kirby, a board-certified obstetrician-gynecologist who sees patients at the Pelvic Health Center at UW Medical Center – Northwest.

 To help you understand any itching, burning or tenderness, Kirby explains common factors and conditions that might be causing your discomfort during sex — and how to treat them.